United States military beret flash: 2000–present

 In 2000, the Chief of Staff of the Army, General Eric Shinseki, decided to make the black beret the standard headgear of the Army.
-This was codified in regulations in 2001 but was amended in 2011 making the Army black beret optional headgear with certain uniforms.
-Due to this change, the 75th Ranger Regiment was authorized to switch from black to tan berets in 2001, given the black beret was no longer a distinctive uniform item for the Rangers.
 General Shinseki also decided that a new Department of the Army Beret Flash be worn on the Army black beret.
 According to TIOH, the Department of the Army Beret Flash is designed to resemble the flag of the Commander-in-Chief of the Continental Army, General George Washington, that was flown at the siege of Yorktown during the American Revolutionary War.
 According to Department of the Army Pamphlet 670–1, the Department of the Army Beret Flash is to be worn by all units "unless authorization for another flash was granted before implementing the Army black beret as a standard Army headgear."